engisalor/sketch-grammar-explorer/README.md

 **API usage**

-To learn more about the API, it's helpful to inspect network activity while making queries in Sketch Engine with a web browser (using Developer Tools).
-Importantly, Sketch Engine has internal API methods that only function in web browsers, so merely copy-pasting certain methods into SGEX won't necessarily work.
-Sketch Engine's API is also actively developed and syntax/functionalities may change.
+To learn more about the API, it's helpful to inspect network activity while using the Sketch Engine interface.
+Importantly, Sketch Engine has internal API methods that are unusable for external API calls, so copy-pasting certain methods won't always work.
+The API is also actively developed and syntax/functionalities may change.

 **Double-checking accuracy**